JohnStarich/ee445l/Lab5/README.md

 Given the above output, we calculate our SNR to be 31.2dB according to this formula: `SNR = signal - noise = (-1.6dB) - (-32.8dB) = 31.2dB`

-The maximum time required to execute our periodic interrupt service routine is 1 microsecond and the time between our ISR calls is about 40 microseconds.
-Therefore the ratio of time spent in the ISR versus the main program is `1/40 = 0.025 = 2.5%`.
+The maximum time required to execute our periodic interrupt service routine is 2.09 microseconds and the time between our ISR calls is about 35.7 microseconds.
+Therefore the ratio of time spent in the ISR versus the main program is `2.09/35.7 = 0.059 = 5.9%`.

 ![ISR max execution time](isr_max_time.png)